Dunfermline F.C. (1874): History

 Although Dunfermline continued to enter the Scottish Cup until 1889–90, it only played one more tie, scratching on four occasions (twice to the Athletic) and being disqualified after beating Lassodie in 1887–88, on the basis that the secretary had sent in the list of registered players after the deadline.
 Dunfermline also never won another Fifeshire Cup tie and stopped entering after 1890–91.

+Junior football

 With Dunfermline Athletic having taken over as the top club, Dunfermline abandoned senior football from the 1891–92 season.
-The club essentially merged with South-side Athletic, which moved to Ladysmill and changed its name to Dunfermline Juniors, which reached the final of the Scottish Junior Cup in 1896–97, and wound up at the end of the 1900–01 season.
+The club essentially merged with South-side Athletic, which moved to Ladysmill and changed its name to Dunfermline Juniors, and joined the Scottish Junior Football Association.

+The Juniors still retained the links with the cricket club, and was still on occasion referred to as Dunfermline; indeed the "Juniors" were occasionally called up to play for the Athletic.

+The Juniors played in the East of Scotland Junior League and win the Fife Junior Cup in 1895 and 1896.
+Their finest achievement was reaching the final of the Scottish Junior Cup in 1896–97.
+The Juniors took 600 supporters to Celtic Park for the final against Strathclyde, but were 3–0 behind on the hour; the Juniors brought the score back to 3–2 but could not force an equalizer.
+The final was replayed at Tynecastle Park after the Juniors showed that Strathclyde's M'Millan was ineligible, having played for the Clyde second XI that season, and this time Strathclyde won more convincingly, 3–0.
+The club was finally wound up at the end of the 1900–01 season.

 Colours

-The club played in blue and white hoops, with navy shorts.
+The club played in blue and white hooped jerseys and hose (originally accompanied by a striped cap), with navy shorts.
+The Juniors rotated the stripes to the vertical.

 Ground

 The club originally played on the Town Green.
-By 1882 the club was playing at Ladysmill.
+For the start of the 1878–79 season, the club was using the cricket ground, also known as Lady's Mill Park, 15 minutes' walk from Dunfermline railway station, on the south side of Dunfermline.